Police Cadet '85

 Police Cadet '85 (新紮師兄續集 (San1 Zaat3 Si1 Hing1 Zuk6 Zaap6)) is a 1985 TVB police drama TV series starring Tony Leung as male lead and Margie Tsang as female lead with Carina Lau, Chow Yun-fat, Jaime Chik, and Simon Yam in supporting roles.
 This is the 1st sequel and 2nd series in the Police Cadet trilogy.

 Maggie Cheung, Sean Lau, Eddie Kwan, Lau Dan and Andy Tai characters from the 1st series "Police Cadet '84" are only briefly shown or mentioned.
 Richard Ng's character who played a minor role in the 1st series plays a more significant role in the 2nd series.

 Synopsis

 The continuing story of Cheung Wai Kit rise through the ranks of the Hong Kong Police department.
-Cheung Wai Kit is now a CID officer of Sgt. rank.
-His mom no longer has to sew doll clothes from home and they live in a nice apartment now.
+Cheung Wai Kit is now a two pip inspector rank in charge of the CID unit.
+His mom no longer has to sew doll clothes from home and they live in a command officer only apartment.
 He finally has a friendly relationship with his father and step mother.
-The only thing missing in his life is love, his ex-girlfriend Tse Wing Chi has emigrated to Canada and doesn't plan on ever coming back to Hong Kong.
+The only thing missing in his life is love, his ex-girlfriend Tse Wing Chi has emigrated to Canada and doesn't plan on coming back to Hong Kong.
 Besides trying to find love again, he also has to deal with family issues as new relatives arrives in Hong Kong from China and corrupted cops who want to take him down.